systemd-pstore.service, systemd-pstore — A service to archive contents of pstore

 The kernel has two parameters,

-dmesg (including stack trace) into pstore upon a panic or crash, and
+The first enables storing of the kernel log (including stack trace) into pstore upon a panic or crash,

-upon a normal shutdown (shutdown, reboot, halt).
-These kernel
+and the second enables storing of the kernel log upon a normal shutdown (shutdown, reboot, halt).
+These

 mechanism, specifically the file